mep-agency/next-iubenda/README.md

 }
 ```

-Now you can simply wrap any components with the `<ConsentAwareWrapper />`:
+Now you can simply wrap any components with the `<ConsentAwareWrapper />` provided by the library or access the `useIubendaConsent()` directly.

+## Writing consent-aware components

+In some cases you just need to toggle some components based on some requirments.
+This can be easily achieved using the `<ConsentAwareWrapper />`.

 ```tsx
 // ./app/page.tsx